AerialiteLabs/GoodSilver/readme.md

 3. Try enrolling again but the moment your chromebook says 'Enterprise Enrollment', enter recovery mode [Esc+Ref+Pwr].
 4. Enter Developer mode [Ctrl+D].
 5. Enter recovery mode again by pressing [Esc+Ref+Pwr]
 6. Plug in the prepared USB drive or SD card.
-QuickRecovery will start in only a few seconds if you've done everything correctly.
+GoodSilver will start in only a few seconds if you've done everything correctly.
 If not, turn off developer mode and try again from the start
 7. Go through setup, you should be unenrolled!!

 ## Credits